sseleznevqa/locatine/README.md

 Be careful!
 Set true only if appearance of your page is pretty stable.

+### no_fail

+When element is lost and no_fail is true you will get nil for single element and [] for collection.
+If no_fail is false (which is default) and locatine cannot find something you will face an error.

 ## Changing options on fly

 You can get or set these values on fly.
 Like: